tobie/specref/README.md

 ### Commit rights

 Specref loosely follows the process described in [The Pull Request Hack](http://felixge.de/2013/03/11/the-pull-request-hack.html).
-Contributors are generally granted commit access to the repo after their first pull request is sucessfully merged.
+Contributors are generally granted commit access to the repo after their first pull request is successfully merged.

 It's expected contributors read-up on how to make [manual changes](https://github.com/tobie/specref#manual-changes) and follow the [review policy](https://github.com/tobie/specref#review-policy) described below.